majeau-bettez/opendata_jie/badge_assessment_template.md

 This review solely assesses the contribution and accessibility of industrial ecology (IE) data, not the scientific validity or novelty of the analysis.
-For detailed explanations and examples of the checkpoints below, lease refer to the [website of the Journal of Industrial Ecology](https://jie.yale.edu/badges).
+For detailed explanations and examples of the checkpoints below, please refer to the [website of the Journal of Industrial Ecology](https://jie.yale.edu/badges).

 Data badges have two dimensions rewarding (1) the extent of data contribution